Last Updated on January 2, 2023

 - Double Taxation Avoidance Agreement signed in May 2011.

-- Indian companies in the top three foreign investors in Ethiopia with newer Indian multinationals marking their presence in Ethiopia.
+- Indian companies are in the top three foreign investors in Ethiopia with newer Indian multinationals marking their presence in Ethiopia.

 - Indian companies have invested in various sectors like agriculture and floriculture, engineering, plastics, manufacturing, cotton and textiles, water management, pharmaceuticals and healthcare.

-- Some of the major Indian companies include Asian Paints, Jay Jay Mills, Ashton Mills, Ethio Cements, Arvind Mills, Raymonds, Kanoria, Hansa Flowers, Balaji Manufacturing PLC, Samaka Stones, MSP Steel & Power Limited, Mahavir PLC, Aarti Steel, GEC Steel, Esdee Paints Limited, and Velocity Apparel.
+- Some of the major Indian companies include Asian Paints, Jay Jay Mills, Ashton Apparels, Ethio Cements, Arvind Mills, Raymonds, Kanoria, Hansa Flowers, Balaji Manufacturing PLC, Aayana Marbles, Samaka Stones, MSP Steel & Power Limited, Mahavir Textiles PLC, Aarti Steel, GEC Steel, Esdee Paints Limited, and Velocity Apparel.